MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***
 - **ProxyAddress:Port (e.g.: myproxy.com:3128)**: The proxy server and port configured, will override the proxy server and port configured in Windows.

-## Configure Power Automate Desktop to bypass a corporate proxy server
+## Configure Power Automate for desktop to bypass a corporate proxy server

 | | |
 |---|---|